resistaiart/forge-service/README.md

 - **/manifest**: Serves the Forge manifest as raw JSON.

 ### Core Files
 - **main.py**: The entry point for the FastAPI app.
-It defines the web server and routes for various functionalities like health checks, manifest routes, and sealed/legacy API routes.
+It defines the web server and routes for various functionalities, such as health checks, manifest routes, and sealed/legacy API routes.
-- **forge/workflows.py**: Handles the core logic for generating and optimizing images/videos based on the user's request.
+- **forge/workflows.py**: Handles the core logic for generating and optimising images/videos based on the user's request.
-- **forge/prompts.py**: Builds and cleans prompts, applies custom weights, and analyzes the prompt style for optimized content generation.
+- **forge/prompts.py**: Builds and cleans prompts, applies custom weights, and analyses the prompt style for optimised content generation.
-- **forge/settings.py**: Contains default settings for different goals (e.g., T2I, I2V), with support for customization based on user profiles.
+- **forge/settings.py**: Contains default settings for different goals (e.g., T2I, I2V), with support for customisation based on user profiles.
 - **forge/safety.py**: Ensures that the generated content adheres to safety standards by blocking or modifying problematic content (e.g., NSFW, explicit content).
 - **forge/resources.py**: Manages resources like models, checkpoints, and datasets, validating them for content generation.
 - **forge/captions.py**: Generates captions for the images, allowing the user to provide descriptions in various styles and tones.
-- **forge/diagnostics.py**: Provides insights into the performance of different settings, the reasoning behind choices, and alternative configurations for optimization.
+- **forge/diagnostics.py**: Provides insights into the performance of different settings, the reasoning behind choices, and alternative configurations for optimisation.
 - **forge/integrations.py**: Manages external integrations and adds additional features like interacting with other APIs or services.
 - **forge/profiles.py**: Manages user profiles, including their preferences for content generation and adjusts the settings accordingly.